 - What to expect in autumn in Poland: Don’t expect the unpredictability of Polish weather to let up in fall!
 As with most of the year, autumn weather in Poland changes at the drop of a hat.
 Late September and October are still pleasantly warm making autumn one of the best times of the year to travel to Poland.
 November is, like nearby Germany or Czech Republic, often cold and wet.
 If you’re lucky while travelling to Poland in fall you’ll catch some of the famously sunny days of the “Polish golden autumn” (złota polska jesień).

 - What to wear in Poland in autumn: In the cold and wet days of autumn, packing a warm waterproof coat is always a good idea.
-Warmer clothing set in layers will give flexibility.
+Wearing warmer clothing set in layers will give flexibility.
 For outdoor activities, don some good waterproof shoes to keep your feet dry and warm.

 Winter in Poland